JvanKatwijk/qt-dab/README.md

 Note that the scheme presented below is applied to the Ubuntu 20 system on the PC, and the  "bullseye" system on the RPI.
-For other distributions names of the library packages may be different.
+For other distributions )or later Ubuntu versions), names of library packages may be different.
 Note that in all cases, the development versions (i.e. the versions with the include (".h") files) are required.

-For Windows the easiest approach is to install msys/mingw and follow the process as sketched.
-Using an MS toolchain was for me not successfull.
+For Windows the easiest approach is to install msys/mingw and follow the process as sketched (I use Mingw64 packages in Fedora to cross-compile).
+Using an MS toolchain on Windows was for me not (yet?) successfull.

 Step 1
 -----------------------------------------------------------------

 - :information_source:  In the qt-dab sourcetree, the sources for 6.X are in the subdirectory `qt-dab-6.X` and for qt-dab-6.5 in the subdirectory `qt-dab-6`
+The subdirectories contain a ".pro" file with configuration informtion for use with "qmake", and a *CMakeLists.txt* file with configuration information for use with cmake.

 - :information_source: Qt-DAB uses - as the name suggests - the Qt framework,
 for the time being still the version 5, it uses further